Postcards to the Future: A Protest in Place / LEGACY

 Past writer in residence in the Contemporary Poetics/Creative Writing program at the University of Pennsylvania, and at Bard College’s MFA program, Hunt has taught at Wesleyan University and was a repeat faculty member at Cave Canem Retreat, a workshop for Black writers from 2004 to 2015.

-Erica Hunt’s interview is part of KPI’s small experiments of radical intent series: Postcards to the Future: Protest in Place / LEGACY, to uplift and celebrate Black women’s voices, July-Nov 2020.
+Erica Hunt’s interview is part of KPI’s small experiments of radical intent series: Postcards to the Future: Protest in Place / LEGACY, to uplift and celebrate Black women’s voices, July 202 into 2021.
 Navigate through this series by following the tag Postcards at left.